jwbrassell/a/README.md

 ## Database Configuration

 The application uses SQLite by default for easy setup and portability.
-The SQLite database will be automatically created in the `instance` directory when you run `init_db.py`.
+The SQLite database will be automatically created in the `instance` directory when you run the initialization scripts.

 If you need to use MariaDB instead, you can configure it by setting the following environment variables in a `.env` file: